xavier-vizcaino-gascon/Data_science_programming/README.md

 ## Data_science_programming

 ### What's Data_science_programming
-It's a collection of activities performed to learn and develop basik python skills
+It's a collection of activities performed to learn and develop basic python skills

-PAC 1 to 3, are developed and executed in Jupyter notebooks while PAC 4 is developed with PyCharm and executed as python scripts
+PAC 1 to 3, are developed and executed in Jupyter notebooks while PAC 4 is developed in PyCharm and executed as python scripts

-### Authors
+### Author
 The author of these activities is:

 - [x] Xavier Vizcaino Gascon